Digital Transformation – The What, Why, and How

 - Worrying less about being connected, having an overview and getting quicker answers, and more about data security, technological trends and combining an integrated technology system for your business.

 - Complaining less about the useless software solutions on the market, and more about having overwhelmingly many tools and apps to choose from.

 The definition has evolved

-The digitalisation started already 30 years ago with computerising various processes and creating the first digital networks.
+The digitalization started already 30 years ago with computerizing various processes and creating the first digital networks.
 According to Moore’s law – the growth of technology is exponential, so it is harder and harder to keep track of emerging technologies.

 A decade ago, companies were mainly focused on data mining, search technology, and virtual collaboration.
 The word “digital” used to be synonymous with “IT” and associated with very specific technical tasks and maintenance.
 Nowadays, a company’s digital strategy practically drives the growth, goals and opportunities for the whole business – from marketing to sales to HR.
 Executives are talking about artificial intelligence, machine learning, and the Internet of Things.